Opiliones anatomy: Chelicerae

 The chelicerae consist of three segments, with the distal two forming a pincer equipped with a row of teeth.
-The proximal segment is probably homologous to the coxa and trochanter of the pedipalp, the middle segment to the femur through the tarsus of the legs, and the distal segment to the apotele (the claw with its modifications).
+Based on developmental gene expression data, the proximal segment is thought to be homologous to the femur and patella of the legs, the middle segment to the tibia through the tarsus of the legs, and the distal segment to the apotele (the claw with its modifications).
+Functional genetic data have shown that knockdown of the transcription factor dachshund transforms the three-segmented chelicera into the two-segmented variant found in groups like pseudoscorpions and solifuges.

 Pedipalps

 The pedipalps are used as tactile organs, for grasping food, and mating.
 In predatory species the pedipalps are often enlarged and spiny.
 Some harvestmen do not have claws, while others (e.g. many Laniatores) may have sickle-like claws.
 Harvestmen pedipalps are anatomically laid out like the legs, the difference being that the proximal metatarsus and distal tarsus are merged, and simply called tarsus.
+Pedipalpal identity is conferred by the Hox gene labial; reducing the expression of this gene transforms pedipalps into chelicerae.